ioBroker/ioBroker.repochecker/README.md

 * (bluefox) Fixed some errors

 ### 2.1.0 (2022-05-26)
-* (bluefox) Added support of jsonConfig.json5 and jsonCustom.json5
+* (bluefox) Added support for jsonConfig.json5 and jsonCustom.json5

 ### 2.0.5 (2022-05-22)
 * (bluefox) Made it possible to run with npx